sandro-dev/fc-golang-hello/README.md

 ## How To Use

-To download and run this container application, you'll need [Docker](https://www.docker.com/) and an account in the [Docker Hub](https://hub.docker.com).
+To download and run this container application, you'll need the [Docker](https://www.docker.com/) (Docker Native or Docker Desktop).
 From your command line:

 ```bash
 # Download the image to run a container from docker hub